kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Example: `applyset.k8s.io/additional-namespaces: "namespace1,namespace2"`

 Used on: Objects being used as ApplySet parents.
-As of {{< skew currentVersion >}}, this may be Secrets, ConfigMaps, or custom resources if the Custom Resource Definition defining them has the `applyset.k8s.io/is-parent-type` label.
+As of Kubernetes version {{< skew currentVersion >}}, this may be Secrets, ConfigMaps, or custom resources if the Custom Resource Definition defining them has the `applyset.k8s.io/is-parent-type` label.

 Part of the [ApplySet specification](https://github.com/kubernetes/enhancements/tree/master/keps/sig-cli/3659-kubectl-apply-prune#design-details-applyset-specification).
 This annotation is applied to the parent object used to track an ApplySet to extend the scope of the ApplySet beyond the parent object's own namespace (if any).
 The value is a comma-separated list of the names of namespaces other than the parent's namespace in which objects are found.